cbergmeir/cc2425/session4/README.md

 192.168.99.100
 ```
 Now, open the browser and access the application on 192.168.99.100 at port 31074 to check the ```Welcome to nginx!``` message.
 If you see the message you have successfully completed the configuration of an nginx web service with 3 replicas.
+If you are on a server, you can use ```lynx``` which is a command-line browser, or if that is not available, you can use wget, e.g., with ```wget http://192.168.99.100:31074``` to check.

 ### What if one of your replicas fails?